chasballew/bootman/README.md

 More
 ----
-To add Compass + Haml, check out <https://github.com/theblacksmith/chubbs>
+To add Compass + Haml in a Middleman project template, check out <https://github.com/theblacksmith/chubbs>